buddydev/mediapress/readme.txt

 1. Want to understand each setting, please see our [Configuration guide](https://buddydev.com/mediapress/topics/getting-started/settings-options/configuring-mediapress/ "MediaPress Configuration guide")

 == Frequently Asked Questions ==
-request you to use [BuddyDev Forums](https://buddydev.com/support/forums/) for all the support questions.
-We love helping.
-Using BuddyDev forums allows us to assist you better and quicker.

 = Where do I get support? =
 We request you to use [BuddyDev Forums](https://buddydev.com/support/forums/) for all the support questions.
 We love helping.
 Using BuddyDev forums allows us to assist you better and quicker.